mayu-live/framework/klenod-plan.md

   CSS collection.
 Klenod preserves root, layout, and page stylesheet order.
 - 2026-09-06: Corrected the VDOM implementation notes: route-scoped Klenod assets are passed into the document head explicitly, not discovered by VNodes.
+- 2026-09-06: Expanded Klenod-backed Haml integration coverage for props, state, context, imports, slots, class names, whitespace, event callbacks, and source maps.
+Fixed development-provider error formatting to use the collected graph's module map rather than the context object.

 - 2026-09-05: Migration plan created; implementation not started.
 - 2026-09-06: Added Klenod ImagePlugin inline placeholder support (16px WebP is